 |3.
 The Board|

-The Board derives its authority to act from the Memorandum and Articles of Association or Constitution (if applicable) of the Company and the law and regulations governing companies in Malaysia.
+The Board derives its authority to act from the Constitution of the Company and the law and regulations governing companies in Malaysia.

 The composition of the Board should comply with:-